Momentum Tracking: Momentum Acceleration for Decentralized Deep Learning on Heterogeneous Data: Introduction

 Data heterogeneity for decentralized learning has been well studied from both experimental and theoretical perspectives \citep{hsieh2020noniid,koloskova2020unified}.
 Subsequently, many methods including Gradient Tracking \citep{lorenzo2016next,nedic2017achieving} have been proposed and it has been shown that their convergence rates do not depend on data heterogeneity \citep{tang2018d2,vogels2021relaysum,koloskova2021an}.
 However, these studies considered only the case where the momentum was not used, and it remains unclear whether these methods are robust to data heterogeneity when the momentum is applied.

 In the convex optimization literature, \citet{xin2020distributed} and \citet{carnevale2022gtadam} proposed combining Gradient Tracking with momentum or Adam and analyzed the convergence rates.
 However, they considered only the case where the objective function is strongly convex and the full gradient is used, which does not hold in the standard deep learning setting, where the objective function is non-convex and only the stochastic gradient is accessible.
-Hence, their convergence rates are still unknown in standard deep learning settings, and it remains unclear whether their convergence rates are independent of data heterogeneity.
+Hence, their convergence rates are still unknown in the setting where the objective function is non-convex and the stochastic gradient is used and it remains unclear whether their convergence rates are independent of data heterogeneity.
 Furthermore, they did not discuss data heterogeneity, either theoretically or experimentally.

-In this work, we propose a decentralized learning method with momentum acceleration, which we call \textbf{Momentum Tracking}, whose convergence rate is proven to be independent of data heterogeneity in the standard deep learning setting.
-More specifically, we provide the convergence rate of Momentum Tracking in a setting in which the objective function is non-convex and the stochastic gradient is used.
-Then, we identify that the convergence rate of Momentum Tracking is independent of data heterogeneity for any momentum coefficient $\beta \in [0, 1)$.
+In this work, we propose a decentralized learning method with momentum, which we call \textbf{Momentum Tracking}, whose convergence rate is proven to be independent of data heterogeneity in the setting where the objective function is non-convex and the stochastic gradient is used.
+More specifically, we identify that the convergence rate of Momentum Tracking is independent of data heterogeneity for any momentum coefficient $\beta \in [0, 1)$.
 In Table~\ref{table:summary}, we compare the convergence rate of Momentum Tracking with those of existing methods.
-To the best of our knowledge, Momentum Tracking is the first decentralized learning method with momentum acceleration whose convergence rate has been proven to be independent of data heterogeneity in the standard deep learning setting.
-Experimentally, we demonstrate that Momentum Tracking is more robust to data heterogeneity than the existing decentralized learning methods with momentum acceleration and can consistently outperform these existing methods when the data distributions are heterogeneous.
+To the best of our knowledge, Momentum Tracking is the first decentralized learning method with momentum whose convergence rate has been proven to be independent of data heterogeneity in the setting where the objective function is non-convex and the stochastic gradient is used.
+Experimentally, we demonstrate that Momentum Tracking is more robust to data heterogeneity than the existing decentralized learning methods with momentum and can consistently outperform these existing methods when the data distributions are heterogeneous.